nazmul-me/mimir/README.md

 # Results of RQs

-Go to `RQsResult` folder and run the following ipynb file for each of the RQs-
+Go to `RQsResult` folder and run the following ipynb file for each of the three RQs-

 RQ-1: